 Many patients respond to this initial therapy, known as induction chemotherapy, which is generally followed by additional chemotherapy, known as consolidation therapy.
 A significant portion of patients ultimately relapse when the disease is renewed by a subpopulation of quiescent leukemic stem cells which lie dormant in the bone marrow stroma.
 This AML therapeutic regimen is associated with very significant short-term toxicity and with frequent development of life-threatening complications and occasional deaths during therapy.

-Cantex has conducted an open-label, non-randomized Phase IIa pilot clinical trial of CX-01 in 12 patients with newly diagnosed AML.
-Of these 12 patients, 11 had no prior myelodysplastic syndrome, myeloproliferative disorder, or exposure to potentially leukemogenic therapies or agents.
+Cantex conducted an open-label, non-randomized Phase IIA pilot clinical trial of CX-01 in 12 patients with newly diagnosed AML.
+Of these 12 patients, 11 had no prior illness that predisposes to leukemia.
 These 11 primary AML patients received CX-01 in combination with standard induction chemotherapy.
 All 11 patients achieved a complete response with a single cycle of this treatment.
 A 12th patient, with pre-existing chronic myelomonocytic leukemia, did not have a complete response with a single induction cycle, but achieved a complete remission with a second induction cycle without CX-01.
 These results suggest that CX-01 may enhance the complete remission rate in patients receiving chemotherapy for primary AML.

-Cantex is now enrolling patients into a 160-patient, U.S.-based, multiple arm randomized Phase IIB clinical trial in 2016 in newly diagnosed patients with both primary and secondary AML, administering CX-01 in conjunction with the standard induction and consolidation chemotherapy.
-Endpoints of the clinical trial will include the effect of the addition of CX-01 to induction and consolidation chemotherapy on the incidence and duration of complete remission, on platelet and white blood cell recovery, and on overall survival.
-Cantex anticipates top-line results from this clinical trial in the second half of 2017.
+Cantex is now enrolling patients into a 75-patient, U.S.-based, multiple arm randomized Phase IIB clinical trial in newly diagnosed patients with both primary and secondary AML, administering CX-01 in conjunction with the standard induction and consolidation chemotherapy.
+Endpoints of the clinical trial include the effect of the addition of CX-01 to induction and consolidation chemotherapy on the incidence and duration of complete remission, on platelet and white blood cell recovery, and on overall survival.
+Cantex anticipates top-line results from this clinical trial in the first half of 2018.